Family historians, hooked on stories

 I always invite new subscribers to our exclusive member Chat section to introduce themselves.
 It’s a great way to get to know the community.

-We do this under the unshakable belief that if you see what we’re up to, you will want to join us.
-Is that crazy?
+We do this under the unshakable belief that you will want to join us if you see what we’re up to.

 Hang on, how is this all free?